Curricular Practical Training (CPT)

 - CPT authorization is required for all paid, full or part-time training experiences off-campus.
 CPT should also be authorized for unpaid internships.

 - Employment dates should match the quarter start and end dates.
-For Summer 2020, this is June 22nd-September 4th.
+For Fall 2020, this is September 14 - December 4.

 - Payment as an Independent Contractor is not appropriate for CPT.